chandrika-a/Bakery/README.md

 # Bakery

-This is my first django project, i hope you guys like it
+This is my first Django project, I hope you guys like it.